anonymaew/translation-engine/src/dev/README.md

 ## Running the program

 1. Put the document to be translated in this directory.
-2. Adjusting parameters in `main.ts` file accordingly.
+2. Adjusting parameters in `main.py` file accordingly.
-3. Run the program using `bun main.ts`.
+3. Run the program using `python main.py` or `python3 main.py`.
 4. If success, the translated document will be in the same directory with the suffix `-translated`.